 “Or what if his phone is on low battery, meaning he can’t check his WhatsApp messages yet?”

 A couple more minutes go by…

 “Wait…is he avoiding me?
-Or ignoring my messages but clicking on someone else’s?
+Or ignoring my messages but clicking on someone else’s while he’s online?I see him online right now.
 Could he be interested in someone else?”